 Critical Illness Insurance: Beyond Just Cancer Coverage

 A lot of people are under the false conception that cancer is the only critical illness that is covered by critical illness insurance provided by various insurance companies.
 In fact, critical illness insurance covers a wide range of ailments, which may vary, depending on your insurance provider.
+Also, critical illness insurance covers most of the ailments that health insurance policy does not cover.
 Some of the main ailments that are covered under critical illness insurance are as follows:

-Though cancer is covered under the most of insurance policy, not all cases of cancer are applicable for coverage.
+Though cancer is covered under most of the insurance policy, not all cases of cancer are applicable for coverage.
 Only people suffering from a certain severity of the disease are eligible for coverage.
-According to the IRDA, cancer is a malignant tumour characterized by the uncontrolled growth & spread of malignant cells, resulting in the invasion and destruction of normal tissues.
+According to the IRDA, cancer is a malignant tumor characterized by the uncontrolled growth & spread of malignant cells, resulting in the invasion and destruction of normal tissues.
 This diagnosis must be supported by histological evidence of malignancy and should be confirmed by a pathologist.
-Cancer can include leukaemia, lymphoma and sarcoma.
-The following however, are excluded:
+Cancer can include leukemia, lymphoma, and sarcoma.
+The following, however, are excluded:

-1. Tumours showing malignant changes of carcinoma-in-situ and tumours that are histologically described as pre-malignant or non-invasive, including, but not limited to: carcinoma-in-situ of the breasts, cervical dysplasia: CIN-1, CIN-2, and CIN3
+1. Tumors showing malignant changes of carcinoma-in-situ and tumors that are histologically described as pre-malignant or non-invasive, including, but not limited to: carcinoma-in-situ of the breasts, cervical dysplasia: CIN-1, CIN-2, and CIN3

 2. Any skin cancer, other than invasive malignant melanoma

-3. All tumours of the prostate, unless histologically classified as having a Gleason score greater than 6 or having progressed to at least clinical TNM classification T2N0M0
+3. All tumors of the prostate, unless histologically classified as having a Gleason score greater than 6 or having progressed to at least clinical TNM classification T2N0M0

 4. Papillary micro-carcinoma of the thyroid, less than 1 cm in diameter

-5. Chronic lymphocytic leukaemia, less than RAI stage 3
+5. Chronic lymphocytic leukemia, less than RAI stage 3

 6. Micro-carcinoma of the bladder

-7. All tumours in the presence of an HIV infection
+7. All tumors in the presence of an HIV infection

 1. Open Chest Coronary Artery Bypass Grafting: Colloquially known as bypass surgery, many Indians are usually recommended to go for it to avoid blockage of blood flow to the coronary artery.
 In case the blood flow is obstructed, it hampers the breathing process and causes a lot of discomfort to an individual.
 Early diagnosis calls for grafting and surgery to help restore the normal physiological functions of the heart.
 Undiagnosed coronary artery blockage can lead to paralysis, stroke, or even death.